lcdonaldson/js-Algorithms/reverse-a-string/README.md

 ## S  P  E  E  D

-Yes, these process at very different rates and just like all other unfair things in life.
-The most complicated is the most performant.
+Yes, these process at very different rates and just like so many other things in life, the most complicated is also the most performant.
 So there you go.